BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Method

 \subsection{Band-specific Denoiser}

-The \textit{Band-specific Denoiser} exploits the spectral heterogeneity of EEG artifacts by processing each frequency band independently, rather than forcing a single shared operation to handle all frequencies uniformly in the time domain.
+The Band-specific Denoiser exploits the spectral heterogeneity of EEG artifacts by processing decomposed frequency bands separately.
+The noisy signal is first transformed into the frequency domain using the Discrete Fourier Transform (DFT):